July 2013, Delhi

 Her daughter is a younger photocopy of her mother, has all of her shrewdness but none of her mother’s warmth.
 For a child so young, she has surprisingly adult-like mannerisms and has perfected the hand on the hip stance, the hair flick and the disapproving lip-twist.
 Recently just returned after a year of Boarding School in Nepal she has now graduated from cartoons to soap operas and reality TV.
 Notoriously light-fingered, biscuits, clips, nail-polish, shiny things and stationary left out are assumed lost for ever.

-I’m grateful to P for a steady flow of comic relief, kinship and shared angst but otherwise, after setting the bar so high during my first year, my other housemates over the past two years paled in comparison.
-They’re all very nice, just not kindred-spirit material.
-L introduced me to homemade face-packs; S remains one of the more well-travelled people I have come across; R has this delightful childlike innocence which I sincerely hope the world won’t rob her of and I think R3 has developed a kind of hero-worship towards me because she blushes every time I talk to her.
+I’m grateful to P for a steady flow of comic relief, kinship and shared angst but otherwise, after setting the bar so high during my first year, the kindred-spirits have been slightly short in supply here.
+L introduced me to homemade face-packs; S remains one of the more well-travelled people I have come across and R has this delightful childlike innocence which I sincerely hope the world won’t rob her of.
 My rose tinted glasses however just refuse to paint P3 in a favourable light.
 I promise you, I’m extremely easy-going and don’t dislike very many people but P3 definitely falls on the other side of the thin blue line and renders herself very slappable.
 A trash TV junkie, the television remains our battleground.
 Once she sits in front of the TV at 8, she’ll resurface with her eyes glazed only well past midnight.

 When I started this letter I thought my fuzzy, nostalgia blurred vision wouldn’t extend to my landlord but to my horror, I found myself tearing up when I went over to say my goodbyes.
 Terribly embarrassing.